 The first version of iced tea as we know it today, was made with green tea leaves, and printed in 1879.
 Housekeeping in Old Virginia published a recipe by Marion Cabell Tyree.
 The recipe called for green tea to be boiled and steeped throughout the day, fill goblets with ice, put two teaspoonfuls granulated sugar in each, and pour the tea over the ice and sugar.

 In 1884, the head of the Boston Cooking School, Mrs. D. A. (Mary) Lincoln, printed her recipe for sweetened iced tea.
 The recipe called for cold black tea to be poured over cracked ice, lemon, and two sugar cubes.
 Mrs. Lincoln's recipe is still used today in iced tea proving that sweet tea is not just a southern tradition.

-The 1904 World's Fair started the lift-off in the popularity of iced tea.
-It was an exceedingly hot summer which meant fair goers were looking for a way to cool down and what better way than with a glass of iced tea.
-By the First World War, Americans were buying tall iced-tea glasses.
-During the time of prohibition from 1920 to 1933, the popularity of iced tea grew as Americans looked at alternatives to drinking wine, beer, and hard liquor, which were all illegal during this period.
+In 1904 at the St. Louis World's Fair, Richard Blechynden, the commissioner of Indian tea, set up shop in the India Pavilion to promote the black teas of India and Ceylon (now Sri Lanka).
+One extremely hot summer day, when very few passersby's were interested in a cup of hot tea, a desperate Richard Blechynden reportedly decided to pour his tea over ice.
+And in a flash, the story goes, an iconic American beverage was born.
+By the First World War, Americans were buying tall glasses of iced tea and during the time of prohibition from 1920 to 1933, the popularity of iced tea grew more as Americans looked for alternatives to drinking wine, beer, and hard liquor, which were all illegal during this period.

 Enjoy your time with tea!